Pony Racing on the sands of the Emerald Isle

 Story highlights

-- Pony racing takes place annually on a beach in Ireland
+- Pony racing takes place annually on the Irish coast

 - Many famous jockeys made their names on Doolough strand